What is a tech pack?

 Why do I need a fashion tech pack?

 If you’re working with a FPP (Full Package Production) factory, they can help you create your fashion tech pack.
 But if you’re working with a CMT (Cut Make Trim) factory, they’ll expect you to provide one.
+(Here’s a guide on the types of manufacturers if you’re not familiar.)
 If you show up empty handed, they’ll see it as a red flag that you’re unprofessional or don’t know what you’re doing.
 Most of them won’t give you the time of day.

 This is exactly why you need a tech pack.